 The Health & Wellness Committee focuses on the health and well being of all members of the Cary Academy community: students, staff and parents.
 We plan various programs to promote mental health, healthy eating, active lifestyles, and personal safety.
 Contact Patty Cervenka to learn more.

-Peter Ginsburg and Kristin Murphy work with staff to plan and coordinate PTAA’s Interview Skills initiative, which provides every Junior with skills training and a practice college interview, and gives every Senior a chance to schedule a an additional practice college interview or practice job interview.
+Peter Ginsberg and Kristin Murphy work with staff to plan and coordinate PTAA’s Interview Skills initiative, which provides every Junior with skills training and a practice college interview, and gives every Senior a chance to schedule a an additional practice college interview or practice job interview.

-Heidi Sandreuter and Kathy Jezoir serve as PTAA’s liaison to MS administration, coordinates MS-wide activities like Charger Cup (the MS field day), serves on the PTAA Board and assists Grade level representatives, who coordinate grade-level activities for students and parents (e.g., student social events; parent lunch volunteers; parent breakfasts, lunches and dinners).
+Heidi Sandreuter and Kathy Jezior serve as PTAA’s liaison to MS administration, coordinates MS-wide activities like Charger Cup (the MS field day), serves on the PTAA Board and assists Grade level representatives, who coordinate grade-level activities for students and parents (e.g., student social events; parent lunch volunteers; parent breakfasts, lunches and dinners).

 Co-chairs Melissa Matton, Suzanne Bright and Jacqui Jett welcome families new to CA and help them get acclimated, as well as support the CA Admissions Division by assisting at Open Houses and Information Sessions and by giving guided tours to prospective families.

 Thanks to the photos of CA PTAA events that Photography Committee members share, the PTAA web pages and PTAA Auction slide show feature pictures of students, faculty and volunteer parents.
 To learn more about this committee, e-mail committee chair Lisa Kadis.